What's the Difference Between Dividend Yield and Dividend Growth Stocks?

 The Morningstar US Dividend Growth Index comprises companies that we believe are healthy enough to sustain and grow their payout.
 To find them, we cull the U.S. equity market for securities that pay qualified dividends.
 (This excludes real estate investment trusts.)
 Index constituents must exhibit a five-year history of increasing their dividend payments.
 To gauge the sustainability of dividend growth into the future, eligible constituents must display positive consensus earnings forecasts from the analyst community.
 As a safeguard against dividend cuts and financial distress, stocks with indicated dividend yield in the top 10% of the universe are excluded.
 Finally, existing constituents are allowed to remain if they have recently bought back shares and have not decreased their dividend payment.

 Constituents must also have reasonable payout ratios, which represents the percentage of earnings paid out as a dividend.
 Companies with payout ratios above 75% are ineligible, which helps to screen out companies with unsustainable dividends.

-Prospective dividend-growth investors may find some ideas among 450-plus current holdings in the index.
+Prospective dividend-growth investors may find some ideas among the nearly 400 current holdings in the index.